edinburgh-napier/set09121/lectures/lecture20.md

 # Peer-to-peer Lockstep

 - The original approach to solving networking for games was a peer-to-peer lockstep.
-- Here, each client would update it's move to the other clients.
+- Here, each client would update its move to the other clients.
 - The game would wait until everyone has updated before moving onto the next move.
 - It was slow as you can guess.